Shotgun Agreements: Advantages and Disadvantages to Breaking Board Deadlock, Establishing Price and Offers

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will provide advice to counsel on how and when to utilize a shotgun buy-sell agreement.
+This CLE course will provide advice to counsel on how and when--and when not--to utilize a shotgun buy-sell agreement.
 The panel will address the means to protect a closely-held business from the worst consequences of ownership and shareholder deadlock.
 Parties can establish a fair and equitable price to be determined in the future and what constitutes an irrevocable offer in these circumstances.

 - Shotgun agreement requirements